 • Martin Pipe Conditional Jockeys H'cap Hurdle

-WPM four winners (all novices), GE three, PN, and Joseph two each.
-All four have also had at least two other runners placed
+WPM four winners (all novices), GE four, PN and Joseph two each.
+All four have also had at least two others placed

 Apart from the very first running, David Pipe no placed finishers

-Four of the last six winning jockeys had already ridden over 40 winners
+Five of the last seven winning jockeys had already ridden over 40 winners

 Sir Des Champs 2011 the only favourite ever to win

-All bar Early Doors of the last 14 ran within the last 62 days
+All bar Wodhooh and Early Doors of the last 15 ran within the last 62 days

-Only two of the nine Irish trained winners had previously run in a handicap
+Only three of the 10 Irish trained winners had previously run in a handicap

 All seven GB trained winners had run in at least two handicaps

-13 from 16 had previously ran in a Graded hurdle.
+14 from 17 had previously ran in a Graded or Listed hurdle.

 No winner has ever carried 11st or less.